brooklynrail/brooklynrail-platform/content/events/2023/05/the-geometries-of-afro-asia-art-beyond-solidarity.md

 ---
 title: "The Geometries of Afro-Asia: Art Beyond Solidarity"
-deck: "Featuring Joan Kee, Kodwo Eshun, and Anjalika Sagar, "
+deck: Featuring Joan Kee, Kodwo Eshun, and Anjalika Sagar
-summary: "Rail Editor-at-Large Joan Kee joins writer Kodwo Eshun and artist Anjalika Sagar for a conversation.
-We conclude with a poetry reading. "
+summary: Rail Editor-at-Large Joan Kee joins writer Kodwo Eshun and artist Anjalika Sagar for a conversation.
+We conclude with a poetry reading.
 people:
   - person: joan-kee
 date: 2023-06-15T13:00:00-0500